itshichabk/wordle_cpp/README.md

 The viral New York Times game is now playable in your terminal!
 Can you guess the secret word before running out of tries?

+The game works on both Windows and Linux (tested on Ubuntu).
 Words are dynamically fetched using @mcnaveen's [Random Words API](https://github.com/mcnaveen/Random-Words-API)!

 ---